-These Agave and Honey Oatmeal M&M Cookies are a good healthy cookie choice.
+These Agave and Honey Oatmeal M&M Cookies are a good, healthier cookie choice.

 If I could bake every day, I’d be one happy girl.
 It doesn’t really matter what I bake, I enjoy seeing the outcome and I love to make it pretty.
 I’m determined that my love of baking will not be deterred by my never-ending quest to partake in healthy eating.
 The ongoing challenge is to learn to sample, as a good baker should, but not indulge.